apache/parquet-site/content/en/blog/features/alp_encoding.md

 checked by evaluating the reverse <code>decoded = encoded × 10<sup>3</sup> × 10<sup>-4</sup></code>, and values
 that do not yield the original value, such as `1234.5567`, are stored in the exception array.
-The minimum value across the vector, `3335`, is then subtracted from each integer to compute the frame of reference, and the integers are bit-packed using 15-bits.
+The minimum value across the vector, `3335`, is then subtracted from each integer to compute the frame of reference, and the integers are bit-packed using `15` bits.
-The ALP representation requires `1920` bytes and space for the exceptions, whereas the floating point representation requires `4096` bytes.
+The ALP representation requires `1920` bytes plus space for the exceptions, whereas the floating point representation requires `4096` bytes.
 See [the ALP Encoding specification] for more details on how the parameters are chosen and the details of the rounding and exception handling.

 <!-- TODO verify this link after it has been published to the Parquet website -->
 [the ALP Encoding specification]: https://parquet.apache.org/docs/file-format/Alp

+Decoding a vector requires similar steps, but in reverse as shown below.

 <!-- Diagrams source: https://docs.google.com/presentation/d/1NeYAGKV2wZZMSme5rVgUGGMkfOTEnxw8oCDxid5UouM -->